Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to stretch their budget.

 - Keep food in an insulated cooler or refrigerator.
 Snacks should be packed in waterproof bags.
 Wash fruit and vegetables well in water that is safe to drink.

-- To reduce need for refrigeration, bring some foods that don't need refrigeration like dried fruits and nuts, dehydrated foods, pasta, dried meats, peanut butter.
+- To reduce need for refrigeration, bring some foods that don't need refrigeration like dried fruits and nuts, dehydrated foods, pasta, dried meats, and peanut butter.

 - Clean: Wash hands and prepare food on a clean surface that has been washed well.